origo-map/origo-documentation/content/controls.md

 `layerName` | layer defined in map if not included in the search response.
 `titleAttribute` | attribute in response storing the featureinfo title.
 `contentAttribute` | attribute in response storing the featureinfo content.
+`includeSearchableLayers` | whether to include searchable layers in query string or not.
+Defaults to false.
+`searchableDefault` | default value for searchable. 'always', true (searchable when visible) or false.
+Defaults to false.

 #### Example search control